About the Breakroom Rating

 We use these categories to create the Breakroom Rating: a score from 1 to 10.

-We combine everyone’s rating to give each employer its own rating too.
+We combine everyone’s scores to give each employer its Breakroom Rating.

 Here’s what we use the Breakroom Rating to measure and why:

 - You get paid for all the work that you do, no doing overtime for free

 - You get a fair share of any customer service charge or tips

 - You get paid on time and accurately

 A good job provides regular hours with flexibility